 Cables Entering the Receptacle Box

-When electrical cables route from box to box, you must leave at least 6" of free conductor wiring in the junction box for connection purposes.
+When electrical cables route from box to box, you must leave at least six inches of free conductor wiring in the junction box for connection purposes.
 In article 300.14, this technique is explained.
 If wires are too short, it's much too hard to make a connection and in the event that you need to trim off a bit of wire to rewire a switch or outlet, you'll need a few extra inches of usable wire.

 03 of 08

 Article 334.30 states that cables coming out of the junction boxes should be secured within 12 inches of the box in all boxes equipped with cable clamps.
 These cable clamps are not to be removed.
 314.17(C) states that cables must be secured to the receptacle box.
-Although, in article 314.17(C)'s exception, nonmetallic boxes have no cable clamps and must have cables supported within 8 inches of the junction box.
+Although, in article 314.17(C)'s exception, nonmetallic boxes have no cable clamps and must have cables supported within eight inches of the junction box.
 In either instance, the wire is secured by wire staples that keep it from moving within the wall cavity.

 04 of 08